wp-plugins/real-estate-listing-realtyna-wpl/readme.txt

 == Changelog ==

+= 1.8.1 =
+* Added Similar properties feature to WPL carousel widget.
+* Fixed shortcode wizard iframe issue.
+* Fixed some interface issues.
+* Fixed some PHP notices.

 = 1.8.0 =
+* [PRO] Added Sitemap feature for WPL items (Listings/Agents).
+* [PRO] Added Dublin Core meta tags for SEO purposes.
+* [PRO] Added an ability for hiding a numeric field when its value is zero.
+* [PRO] Added Call for price feature when the price sets to zero.
 * Added user contact activity.
 * Fixed an issue on WPL SEF.
 * Added price options to WPL shortcode wizard.
 * Added WPL plugin links in WordPress plugin manager.

 = 1.7.7 =
+* [PRO] Geo meta tag support is added for SEO purposes.
+* [PRO] Italian and Serbian language files are added.
 * Fixed some issues on WPL kinds.
 * Added separators for setting fields.
 * Fixed an issue on Widgets name and description.